 - Dates for the post primary endorsement process are being pushed back due to COVID-19.
 New dates to be shared with candidates who have applied ASAP once determined.

-- The General Election will be on November 5th.
+- The General Election will be on November 3, 2020.

 In order to get to know the candidates who seek our endorsement, we require them to fill out a questionnaire which is accessible on this website.
-The questionnaire contains 20 items covering local ordinances, policies and legislation that greatly impact the happiness and well-being of people in the LGBTQIA+ community.
+The questionnaire for non-judicial offices contains 20 items covering local ordinances, policies and legislation that greatly impact the happiness and well-being of people in the LGBTQIA+ community.
 In addition to its usefulness as a way of vetting candidates and casting a light on their opinions and attitudes regarding the LGBTQIA+ community, it also gives candidates some insight into issues that we might ask them to discuss in the interview or work on with us later if/when they become elected officials.

-About a week after the questionnaire’s submission deadline, we conduct brief interviews.
+About a week after the questionnaire’s submission deadline, we conduct brief interviews with candidates for non-judicial races.
 A panel of CSD members discuss any questionnaire items candidates might have trouble with, and when necessary educate candidates who may not be familiar with some of the issues we consider key to being a fair-minded public servant.